Raw Cat Food - Is Raw Diet Good For Cats?

 To understand what unprocessed meat is.
 Any meat that has been salted, cured, smoked or added with preservatives is considered processed.

 Wet cat food made from raw or unprocessed meat is the best because it contains a far higher moisture content than kibbles.
-Choose a brand that does not add preservatives or artificial flavours to the meat.
+Choose a brand such as Petcubes that does not add preservatives or artificial flavors to the meat.

 The risk of canned wet food containing parasites or pathogens is least likely since the cans must undergo pasteurization before they are shipped.